 - When do you use the majority of your electricity?
 Is anybody home during the day normally?

 - Do you have a preference as to where the inverter is located?
 (The inverter simply converts the DC power the panels produce into AC power your kettle and other appliances can use and is approximately 400mm square)

 - Do you have any plans in the future to add a battery to charge and store any unused electricity your system has produced throughout the day?

 - It’s hard to predict the future, but how long do you envisage owning this property?

 - Did you have a budget in mind for this investment?

-If you are interested in more information contact us today and with this information, we can do some research and provide you with an “estimate” proposal.
+If you are interested in more information contact us today and with this information, we can do some research and provide you with an estimated proposal.

-Then, if you’re happy with that, we’d come and do a site inspection to confirm some details, as google maps does not always reveal everything we need to know.
-It’s something we like to do to avoid any nasty surprises, rather than having installers turn up to reveal there is extra costs to what was quoted.
+Then, if you’re happy with that, we’d come and do a site inspection to confirm some details, as google maps do not always reveal everything we need to know.
+It’s something we like to do to avoid any nasty surprises, rather than having installers turn up to reveal there are extra costs to what was quoted.